 It was emotional pain coming forth to the surface of my consciousness matched by the physical stress of the moment.
 I wanted to come out of the pose and escape, but I stayed, and in those mighty seconds yoga became my kneeling prayer, an embodiment of spirit and flesh.

 Then I heard yoga-gospel in the word ‘change,’ yoga’s signal to come out of the pose.
-Releasing from camel pose, I realized some of my old pain was still in me, but I also felt a relief deep in my back that I had not known.
+Releasing from the camel pose, I realized some of my old pain was still in me, but I also felt a relief deep in my back that I had not known.

-This ‘lifting up,’ through yoga’s camel posture, had become a healing moment; and in that moment, my yoga had become my embodied liturgy of truth matched by a new song and healing for my back.
+This ‘lifting up,’ through yoga’s camel posture, had become a healing moment; and at that moment, my yoga had become my embodied liturgy of truth matched by a new song and healing for my back.

 Today I lift my heart and chant in a new liturgy, a new song, one built on a foundation of trust in the journey.
 This lifting up is the hero’s song of yoga, one that has molded me like a palm tree swaying in strong wind, formed to bend, but not break.